Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 My answer “in theory”…

-That's the question.
-And as I began to write this paragraph headlong, I quickly realized that things were more complicated than I thought.
+That’s THE question.
+And as I began to write this paragraph with a flower in my rifle, I quickly realized that things were more complicated than I thought.

-So it's difficult to make comparisons with our hooded coat.
+So it's hard to make comparisons with our hooded coat.

 Well, to start, keep one thing in mind: the Climashield used on our coat is 133g/m2 (= 4 oz /yd2), out of the 5 thicknesses available in the APEX range.

-As for hiking brands and military clothing, from what I have seen at Enlightened Equipment or Arc'teryx, it is the 68g/2 oz and 100g/3 oz ranges that are used.
-Certainly, it is lighter than our parka, don't forget that we are talking about insulation intended for sustained physical activity in the cold.
+On the hiking and military clothing brands side, from what I've seen at Enlightened Equipment or Arc'teryx, the 68g/2 oz and 100g/3 oz ranges are used.
+Of course, it's lighter than our parka, don't forget that we're talking about insulation designed for sustained physical activity in the cold.

-Then there is Kanuk, a Quebec brand which sells parkas which go from -15°c to -30°c, which uses the two thicknesses of Climashield above ours, namely the 170g version (=5 oz) and the 200g version (=6 oz).
+Then there is Kanuk, a Quebec brand that sells parkas that go from -15°c to -30°c, which uses the two thicknesses of Climashield above ours, namely the 170g version (=5 oz) and the 200g version (=6 oz).

-So that gives you a good idea where to locate our coat in terms of thermal range.
+So that gives you a good idea of where our mantle is in terms of thermal amplitude.

-As a result, our coat is right in the middle, between the layers used for hiking and those used for very cold clothing.
-This describes the spirit of the room well: largely warm for a French winter, even when sitting still.
+So our coat is right in the middle, between the layers used for hiking and those used for very cold weather clothing.
+That describes the spirit of the piece well: plenty warm for a French winter, even when standing still.

-We also did a test with the 5 oz version, but it was clearly too warm for a French winter, and the parka becomes too bulky for my taste (while the interest of the Climashield APEX range is precisely this incredible heat/volume ratio).
+We also tried the 5 oz version, but it was clearly too warm for a French winter, and the parka becomes too bulky for my taste (while the interest of the Climashield APEX range is precisely this incredible heat/volume ratio).

-In what temperatures should this coat be worn?
+In what temperatures should I wear this coat?

 Same temperature range as our parka released last year.